HomeDing/homeding.github.io/sensors/sensors.md

 :::sensor knocksensor
 This is a sensor known as **knock sensor** that creates short-time connections between the 2 pins when shaken or getting massive vibrations.

-The [DigitalInterrupt Element](/elements/_digitalinterrupt.md) can capture these spike impulses and creates a clean actions.
+The [DigitalSignal Element](/elements/digitalsignal.md) can capture these spike impulses and creates a clean actions.
 :::